Nigerians drag Rosy Meurer as she congratulates Toyin Lawani on her wedding

 Nigerians drag Rosy Meurer over her post

-A lot of people took to the comment section to blast the actress, noting that she and Toyin Lawani are birds of the same feather, jumping on peoeple's men.
+A lot of people took to the comment section to blast the actress, noting that she and Toyin Lawani are birds of the same feather, jumping on people's men.

 Read some of the comments sighted below: